ubleipzig/marctools/README.md

     testsample9 The journal of sex research UNDEF testsample10    Journal of phenomenological psychology.
 UNDEF

+Only keep complete rows with `-k`:

     $ marctotsv -k fixtures/journals.mrc  001 245.a 245.b
     testsample1 Journal of rational emotive therapy :   the journal of the Institute for Rational-Emotive Therapy.

+Include all values, separated by a pipe via `- s "|"`:

     $ marctotsv -s "|" fixtures/journals.mrc  001 710.a
     testsample1 Institute for Rational-Emotive Therapy (New York, N.Y.)